pedroanguloumana/QBO-MJO-Coupling/README.md

-This directory contains all files pertinent to the MJO-QBO Coupling.
+This directory contains all files pertinent to the MJO-QBO coupling.

 Updated: 12/25/2021